 The development of new research centers and funding streams dedicated to innovation indicate the degree to which new models will play a part in the evolving health care landscape, particularly under Health Reform.
 Launched under the Affordable Care Act, for example, the Center for Medicare and Medicaid Innovation (CMMI) is "a new engine for revitalizing and sustaining Medicare, Medicaid, and the Children's Health Insurance Program and ultimately for improving the health care system for all Americans."
 The CMMI serves as a catalyst for testing new models of health care delivery and payment, hopefully resulting in the widespread dissemination of innovations proven to improve health more cost-effectively.
 As part of its latest effort to generate innovative solutions to health care issues, the CMMI will award up to \$1 billion in grant funding through the Health Care Innovation Challenge.
-Awards will go to applicants who propose "compelling new ideas" for better, more cost-effective health care to persons enrolled in CMS programs, particularly to those with the highest health care needs.
+Awards will go to applicants who propose "compelling new ideas" for better, more cost-effective health care needs.
 Several San Francisco providers collaborated to propose a Population-Oriented Team Model of Care Delivery project.
 (See box below for more information.)